awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 You can invoke the workflow on the Step Functions console.
 An execution receives JSON input.
 For this example, you can pass the following JSON data to the workflow.

      {
-      "bucketname": "buckettestsept",
-      "objectname": "pop.xls"
+      "bucketname": "<Enter your Amazon S3 bucket name>", "objectname": "<Enter the MS Excel document>"
      }

-**Note**: These values are used by the **DocumentHandler** class and are input into the workflow.
+**Note**: Ensure that you specify the correct Amazon S3 bucket name and the Excel document that contains population data.
+These values are used by the **DocumentHandler** class and are input into the workflow.

 #### To execute your workflow